penguincoco-portfolio/penguincoco.github.io/_posts/MyGames/2020-05-18-Autumn Of Terror.md

 Please enjoy various WIPs from the ongoing development of _The Autumn of Terror_!

+#### Work in Progress Update from 29 June, 2020

 ![Autumn of Terror WIP](/assets/artwork/MyGames/AutumnOfTerror/AutumnOfTerror_WIP2.jpg)

+_Blockout with first few models added to the main scene.
+This area is the main plaza.
+The game will feature five different locations total: the main plaza, the police station, a pub, the docks and a Whitechapel neighbourhood._

-_Work in Progress Update from 29 June, 2020_
+#### Work in Progress Update from 25 June, 2020

 ![Autumn of Terror WIP](/assets/artwork/MyGames/AutumnOfTerror/AutumnOfTerror_WIP1.jpg)

-_Work in Progress Update from 25 June, 2020_
+_Although the game will be first-person, the player still has a character model.